Our Terminology

 Permits the ability to perform a certain action related to certain objects or resources.

-An example applet is available here.
+An example applet is available .

-Agents can assess resources on any of its input dimensions, resulting in a input assessment.
+Agents can assess s on any of its input dimensions, resulting in a input assessment.
 Assessment entries are stored as links or anchors from the resource's entry hash with the dimension as a tag.

 The UI component used for making assessments.